 Across Front Street from Kamehameha Iki park is the park Malu ‘Ulu O Lele (the breadfruit grove of Lele).
 [Lele is the traditional name of the town of Lahaina.]
 This is a large area that was the home of King Kamehameha III in the mid-nineteenth century, when Lahaina was the capital of the Kingdom of Hawaii.

 Today, Google Maps shows this area as a ten-acre square of mostly bare dirt, containing four tennis courts, the Salvation Army store, a baseball field and a parking lot.

 However, this property has an important history.
 In the fifteenth century and beyond there was a large natural fish pond, and this site was home to the Pi’ilani chain of chiefs who ruled Maui.
-In the nineteenth century workers enlarged a sandbar in the pond to form a one-acre island, Moku’ula.
+In the nineteenth century workers enlarged a sandbar in the pond5 to form a one-acre island, Moku’ula.
 This island was the royal residence of the Kingdom of Hawaii until 1850, when Kamehameha III moved the capital from Lahaina to Honolulu.
-You can see an artist’s conception of how the area looked in Kamehameha III’s time HERE.
+You can see an artist’s conception of how the area looked in Kamehameha III’s time in the reference below6.

 Today, a nonprofit called the Friends of Moku’ula plans to restore the pond and the island over a period of many years.
-There’s a map of their planned work HERE.
+There’s a map of their planned work in the reference below7.

 A Coral Prison for Sailors

 A couple of blocks from the King’s island is the Lahaina Prison Museum.
 It dates from the 1850s when Lahaina was a whaling center.
 You may be surprised to learn that sailors on shore leave not only misbehaved, they also led the locals astray.
 The prison provided a place for this concerned and religious community to lock up the miscreants until they sobered up or until the ship’s captain bailed them out.